Invariant varieties for polynomial dynamical systems: Linear relations between Ritt polynomials

-Differentiating Equation~\ref{translationeq}, we have Hence, for any point $a$, we have $\ord_a f_2' = \ord_{a+A} f$.
-That is, $(+A)$ translates the zeros of the derivative of $f_2$ onto the zeros of the derivative of $f$ respecting multiplicities.
-If $B = 0$, then the ramification of $f_2$ above zero is matched precisely with the ramification of $f$ above zero.
-If $B \neq 0$, then the ramification of $f$ above one other point is matched with the ramification of $f_2$ above zero and \emph{vice versa}.
+Differentiating the equation $(+B) \circ f_1 \circ (+1) = f_2$, we see that $f_1' \circ (+1) = f_2'$.
+Hence, for any point $a$ we have $\ord_a f_2' = \ord_{a+1} f_1'$.
+That is, $(+1)$ translates the zeros of $f_2'$ to the zeros of $f_1'$ respecting multiplicities.
+If $B = 0$, then the ramification above zero is matched.
+If $B \neq 0$, then there is one nonzero point for which the ramification of $f_2$ above zero is matched with the ramification of $f_1$ above that point and vice versa.
 It is this consequence which makes these seemingly trivial observations useful.